-Birdcage Veil: Worn mostly by vintage and retro brides, the birdcage veil is the perfect accessory.
-Paired with a bold lip and stunning accessories, the birdcage veil will definitely accentuate your wedding day hair and makeup.
-Remember that there is no standard shape or size to a caged veil so be sure to try on a few with your wedding dress to make sure that you find one that you love.
+Birdcage Veil: If you swoon for all things retro, the birdcage veil is the perfect accessory for you.
+Paired with a bold lip and vintage-inspired accessories, the birdcage veil will make a lasting impression on your groom and your guests.
+Remember: There is no standard shape or size to a caged veil, so try on a few with your wedding dress to make sure you find one that you love.

-Blusher Veil: If you love the suspense of waiting for your groom to lift your veil or the mystery of shielding your face then the blusher veil is for you.
-Adding volume to the hairstyle of your choice, the blusher veil is somehow both classic and modern all at the same time.
+Blusher Veil: Do you love the drama and suspense of waiting for your groom to lift your veil?
+The blusher veil is for you!
+Technically, a blusher veil is any wedding veil that covers your face, but a lot of brides also use it to mean a shorter length up to your shoulders.
+Not only does this style add volume to an elegant updo, but the blusher veil also is somehow both classic and modern all at once.
 See more lovely blusher veil inspiration here.

-Shoulder Length Veil: This veil is fun and playful.
-If you’re committed to having a traditional looking veil but don’t want it getting in the way of your sweet dance moves then a shoulder length veil is perfect.
-This flirty option is also great if you don't want to cover up any embellishments on your gown.
+Shoulder-Length Veil: This veil is fun and playful — and ideal if you’re committed to having a traditional-looking veil but don’t want it getting in the way of your sweet dance moves.
+It’s a flirty option that won’t cover up or take away from your gown.

-Elbow Length Veil: If you're looking to cover your shoulders or frame your face, then the elbow length veil is the best choice.
+Elbow-Length Veil: Looking to cover your shoulders or frame your face?
+The elbow-length veil is the best choice.
 It’s also great for enhancing details around your waist or complementing a hairstyle.
-Paired with a minimalist dress and a killer smile, your groom won’t be able to take his eyes off of you.
+Paired with a minimalist dress and your killer smile, your groom won’t be able to take his eyes off of you.

-Waltz Veil: Also known as ballet veils, waltz length veils will fall somewhere in between your fingertips and the floor.
-This is an ideal length for all of those wind swept pictures you see on Pinterest and can be easily worn with any hairstyle.
+Waltz Veil: Also known as ballet veils and walking veils, waltz-length veils fall somewhere in between your fingertips and the floor, usually around 54 inches long — and are perfect for capturing those dramatic windswept photos you’ve been eyeing on Pinterest.
+Bonus: They can be easily worn with any hairstyle.

-Chapel Veil: A chapel length veil is typically a little longer than floor length adding drama and elegance to your walk down the aisle.
-Keep in mind that a long tulle veil wrinkles easily so be sure to have it steamed before your wedding day to create a smooth look.
+Chapel Veil: A chapel-length veil is typically a little longer than floor length, adding drama and elegance to your walk down the aisle.
+Keep in mind that a long tulle veil wrinkles easily, so be sure to have it steamed before your wedding day to ensure a smooth, finished look.

 Cathedral Veil: Worn at more formal weddings, the cathedral veil is the longest and usually most detailed.
-Its more traditional history doesn’t mean that you can’t wear it with a floral crown or more modern dress as shown below.
-But, the longer the veil, the harder it is to move in — so you might want to take it off or switch to a shorter option for the reception.
+Its more traditional history doesn’t mean that you can’t wear it with a floral crown or a modern dress, but bear in mind: The longer the veil, the harder it is to move in — so you might want to take it off or switch to a shorter option for the reception.